 Personal data means any information about an individual from which that person can be identified (Personal Information).
 It does not include data where your identity has been removed or not associated with or linked to your personal data (anonymous data).

-- Transaction data – this includes details about payments to and from you and other details of services you have purchased from us and our fulfilment of your order
+- Transaction data – this includes details about payments to and from you and other details of services you have purchased from us and our fulfillment of your order.

 - Technical data – including

 - Media Access Control (MAC) addresses